cn3c3p/OpenAIGym/docs/_posts/2016-02-22-Deep_Q_Learning_Cartpole.markdown

 to iteratively update the function.
 This equation essentially tells us to use the current reward we receive from taking action a from s and then adding the next possible best state action value from state s' which we end up in after taking action a from s.
 Since we take the maximum value for our estimation, we are performing off policy learning since we are approximating the optimal Q function and therefore not care about any other action values.

+## Exploration

+In order to explore, I have the agent perform $$\epsilon$$-greedy exploration policy which with probability $$\epsilon$$ takes a random action from its current state.
+This probability gets annealed over time so that the agent takes the action that it thinks is best for its current state.

+It is noted that having 2 separate networks for proposing an action and updating provides more stability and less overestimation.
+Thus, I use one network for proposing an action and one for collecting the experience tuples and updating upon those tuples.
+Then after some fixed iteration, I then copy over the update network's parameters to the target network.

+There is a limit of 500 reward points the environment allows you to have at each episode.
+I therefore set the reward to be -1 if the agent's episode finished without reaching 500.
+This would incentivize the agent to continue and avoid early termination.

 ## Training
 In the cartpole problem, we are presented with a continuous state space with 2 discrete actions.
 In order to represent our Q function, we'll have to use a function approximator in order to give us a general idea about the values of similar states.
 In this case, we use a deep neural network which has 8 features as input and outputs the values of the 2 actions separately.
 Our Q function approximator is denoted as \\( Q(s,a, \theta) \\) where $$\theta$$ is the parameters of our model.